 The unexamined life is not worth living – Socrates

-The Ancient Greek philosopher, Socrates, considered the investigation of life’s most ultimate questions as a pastime worth dying for.
+The Ancient Greek philosopher, Socrates, considered the investigation of life’s ultimate questions as a pastime worth dying for.
 As a teacher he was a maverick: he never asked his students to write a word but he did expect them to think deeply and question everything.
 His commitment to moving beyond superficial understanding, led to his pupils becoming the rebels of their day.
-Their refusal to accept laws without questioning them meant their mentor Socrates was considered a rabble-rouser.
+Their refusal to accept laws without question meant their mentor Socrates was considered a rabble-rouser.
 He was eventually charged with corruption and rebellion.
 Socrates ultimately considered the study of religion, philosophy and ethics worth dying for.
 He refused to compromise his belief in questions and as such, opted for a lethal hemlock poison, rather than imprisonment.

 The study of RS at Camp Hill Boys is designed to encourage students to live the examined life.
-Students study a wide range of religious, scientific, and non-religious perspectives on some of lifes most fundamental questions.
+Students study a wide range of religious, scientific, and non-religious perspectives on some of life’s most fundamental questions.
 In RS classrooms, students will develop the questioning habit, as they explore such topics as the meaning of life, the nature of the soul and the origin of the world.
 Whilst the RS department does not expect the same level of dedication as Socrates, it will expect students to open their minds to a range of views!
 It is only through the examination of a wide range of perspectives, that students will begin to be sure of their own views.